Lachlan-Cribb/website/content/authors/admin/_index.md

 #highlight_name: true
 ---

-I am an epidemiologist working in the fields of dementia and psychiatry research.
+I am an epidemiologist working in dementia and psychiatry research.
 My main interests are in design and analysis of RCTs and causal inference methods in observational studies.

-I'm using this website to share detail of the various analytical/philosophical problems I encounter in the course of this research work, and hopefully some of the solutions too.
+I’m using this website to share detail of the various analytical/philosophical problems I encounter in the course of this research work, and, hopefully, my best attempts at reaching some kind of solution or understanding.